andreatramacere/jetset/doc/user_guide/documentation_notebooks_rst/notebooks/internal_abs/int_abs.rst

 .. parsed-literal::

-    15.6 ms ± 114 μs per loop (mean ± std. dev. of 7 runs, 10 loops each)
+    13.9 ms ± 818 μs per loop (mean ± std. dev. of 7 runs, 100 loops each)

-The increase in computational time is attenuated, to a factor of ~2 per absorption component.
+The increase in computational time is lower now, down to a factor of ~2 per absorption component.

-In the following some plots showing the accuracy effect when using ``use_R_H_profile_extrapolation=True``
+In the following some plots showing the accuracy effect when using ``use_R_H_profile_extrapolation=True``, so you can choose accordingly, if whether to use the approximation or not.

 .. code:: ipython3